Dual Diagnosis Treatment Waynesboro, TN

 Services provided:

-• Teen rehab, rehab for adult men and adult women
+• Adult women, rehab for pregnant women and adult men

 Place Of Hope Inc - 45.6 miles from Waynesboro, TN

-Place Of Hope Inc is a dual diagnosis treatment center in Columbia, TN that provides treatment for mental health and substance abuse disorders that include BPD as well as paranoid personality disorder.
+Place Of Hope Inc is a dual diagnosis treatment center in Columbia, TN that provides treatment for substance abuse and mental health disorders that include generalized anxiety disorder as well as antisocial personality disorder.

 Address: 105 North James Campbell Boulevard, Columbia, TN 38401 in Maury County